 Domonic Brown focuses on living a healthy life and feels that it is important to share that information with the next generation of baseball players.
 He has taken part in the Phillies PLAY (Promoting a Lifetime of Activity for Youth) Clinic to discuss his exercise routine and what he eats to stay healthy.

 He has also taken part in the Phillies Phitness educational program which shares with students in grades K-12 the importance of making smart food choices at an early age.

-Last year Ryan and his wife Krystle founded The Ryan Howard Big Piece Foundation which is dedicated to improving the lives of children by promoting academic and athletic development.
-The Foundation's goal is to engage students in essential area of literacy thus leading them on a path to a brighter future.
+In 2014, Ryan and his wife Krystle founded The Ryan Howard Big Piece Foundation which is dedicated to improving the lives of children by promoting academic and athletic development.
+The Foundation's goal is to engage students in the essential area of literacy thus leading them on a path to a brighter future.

 Calling all Kindergarten through 5th grade elementary students!
 The Phillies and The Ryan Howard Big Piece Foundation invite you to the ultimate Back-to-School Read-Along event taking place at Citizens Bank Park on Saturday, October 3.

 Join Ryan and Krystle Howard, along with members of the Phillies, as they make their children's book series "Little Rhino" come alive during a pre-game read-along event.